natanielmendes/18-diving-into-redux/README.md

 - Dispatching asynchronous actions
 - Manipulating redux states
 - Using states as flags for all different asynchronous thunk states
-- Resetting flags from target components
+- Dispatching actions to reset flags from target components

 To execute this project, run the following `npm` commands in a terminal: